WNMA

 WNMA (1210 AM) is a radio station licensed to Miami Springs, Florida, serving the Miami metropolitan area.
-It airs a Spanish-language Christian format known as "Radio Oasis 1210".
+It airs a Spanish talk radio format.
 The station is owned by Multicultural Broadcasting and currently operated by Adrian Pontes.

 It broadcasts with 47,000 watts during the day and 2,500 watts at night.
 The signal can be received from as far north as Jupiter to as far south as the upper Florida keys.
 The nighttime directional pattern of WNMA protects 1210 in Philadelphia, a Class A 50,000-watt station.

 History

 WFEC and WMBM

 WFEC signed on April 10, 1949.
 The daytime-only outlet broadcast on 1220 kHz and was owned by the Florida East Coast Broadcasting Company.
 However, Florida East Coast reached a deal by the end of 1949 to sell the station to Howard B. Steere, an advertising executive from Detroit.
 Early in 1950, an attempt made before the station had signed on to move it to 1230 kHz, thereby allowing it to broadcast at night, was denied by the Federal Communications Commission (FCC); in 1951, Steere asked to move WFEC to 1240 kHz, which would also allow it nighttime operation, but the move was dismissed a year later.

 Steere sold WFEC in 1952 to David Haber, owner of an automobile repair company and a fleet of taxi cabs in New York, for the same purchase price he had paid two years ago—$50,000.
 Haber then filed to obtain a construction permit for a television station on channel 10 the next year, proposing to co-locate the TV transmitter with the radio station at 350 NE 71st Street.
 With five other applicants seeking the channel, Haber dropped out in November.

 Under Haber and continuing under the second Florida East Coast Broadcasting Company, station programming was primarily aimed at a Black audience.
 As early as December 1952, WFEC promoted itself in trade advertising as "the only station in Florida featuring all-negro programming".
 Robert Earl Sawyer hosted a weekly program, "Negro Review", on WFEC in 1952.
 1957 brought King Coleman, formerly of Tampa's WIOK.
 When the station gained a competitor—WMBM (800 AM, later 790 AM)—in the mid-1950s, it also lost DJ Milton Smith, known as the "Fat Daddy"; WFEC continued to promote a "Fat Daddy Show" with another DJ, while WMBM promoted Smith as the "Original Fat Daddy".